 Most scholars believe that this Letter to the Laodiceans was originally written in Latin during the fourth century.
 In other words, it is generally regarded as a forgery.
 The textual basis for it is poor.
 No Greek copies of the New Testament contain it.
 The church father Jerome made mention of this letter and considered it to be a counterfeit document.
 It was never widely thought of as inspired Scripture.

 As to why this fraudulent letter was written, all that we can really do is speculate.
 It does not qualify as a lost book of the Bible.
 But what about the circulated letter that Paul spoke of in Colossians 4:16?
 Some have identified it to be either Ephesians or Philemon (which is quite a reasonable solution).
 Whatever the case, we can rest assured that God has given to us everything He wanted us to have.
-The absence of a book written by an apostle or prophet does not necessarily mean that the Bible has been corrupted.
+Just because we do not have a particular book written by an apostle or prophet, it does not follow that there are books missing from the canon of Scripture.